superblocksteam/agent/scripts/README.md

 sudo superblocks conf SUPERBLOCKS_AGENT_HOST_URL https://YOUR.VALID.DOMAIN.COM
 sudo superblocks conf SUPERBLOCKS_PROXY_REPLICA_COUNT 1
 ```
-- Make sure a CNAME record of the custom domain is created and pointed to the EC2 instance
+- Make sure a CNAME or A record of the custom domain is created and pointed to the VM instance
 - Start the agent(as above)
 - Check localhost
 - Visit https://YOUR.VALID.DOMAIN.COM to validate is service is up for https